 If the unitholder meets the requirements discussed above, the trustee, as directed by the portfolio consultant, may make a Distribution In Kind to a designated options-eligible account of the unitholder consisting of a non-fractional pro-rata distribution of each of the Options owned by the trust and cash.
 As a tendering unitholder, you will receive your pro-rata number of Options that make up the portfolio, and cash from the income and capital accounts.
-If funds in the income and capital account (each as defined below under 'Distributions') are insufficient to cover the required cash distribution to the tendering unitholder, the sponsor may cause the trust to sell Options in order to make funds available.
-To the extent that Options are sold or redeemed in kind, the size of the trust will, and the diversity of the trust's portfolio assets may, be reduced but each remaining unit will continue to represent the same proportional interest in each Option remaining in the portfolio.
+If funds in the income and capital account (each as defined below under 'Distributions') are insufficient to cover the required cash distribution to the tendering unitholder, the sponsor may cause the trust is portfolio assets may, be reduced but each remaining unit will continue to represent the same proportional interest in each Options remaining in the portfolio.
 Sales may be required at a time when Options would not otherwise be sold and may result in lower prices than might otherwise be realized.
 The price received upon redemption may be more or less than the amount paid by the unitholder depending on the value of the Options in the portfolio at the time of redemption.
-Unitholders may incur transaction costs, including transaction costs associated with liquidating Options received through a Distribution In Kind, and any such Options received will be subject to market risk until sold.
+Unitholders may incur transaction costs, including transaction costs associated with liquidating Options received through a Distribution In Kind, and any such Options received will be subject to marke risk until sold.
 In the event that any Options received in kind are illiquid, unitholders will bear the risk of not being able to sell such Options in the near term, or at all.